chandrasekarnarayana/foodspec/docs/api/index.md

 - **Workflows:** High-level helpers (oils, heating, QC, protocols) in `workflows.md`.
 - **IO & data:** Library creation/loading, CSV import/export, public loaders in `io.md`.
 - **Statistics:** Hypothesis tests, correlations, effect sizes in `stats.md`.
+- **Metrics & viz:** Classification/regression metrics and plotting utilities in `metrics.md` and `ml.md`.

+Functions referenced in narrative docs—e.g., `run_pca`, `ALSBaseline`, IO readers, `run_mannwhitney_u`, `bootstrap_metric`, workflow helpers—are documented in these API pages with parameters, returns, and See also links back to the relevant chapters.

 ## See also
 - Keyword search and [Keyword index](../keyword_index.md) for quick lookups.